mfucek/kampus/apps/scraper/README.md

 The data is linked together using the `externalLink` field.

 The data is then saved to a JSON file in the `out` directory.

+## CLI arguments

+- `--college`: Selects the college to scrape.
+- `--debug`: Enables debug mode - limits the number of pages scraped for each program.
+- `--list`: Lists all colleges available for scraping.